milepore/vizhub-to-vite/README.md

 # Moving from VizHub to Vite and GitHub Pages

 For one of my visualization projects, it became evident that using D3 for visualization wasn’t enough on its own.
 I wanted to add a bunch of interactive filtering and chart settings - and the best tool for the job was a REACT app with a D3 enabled SVG embedded in it.

 It wasn’t totally straight forward, and I found info in a bunch of different places, and there were a few challenges understanding how to hook things together.
 I figured putting that all in one place made sense.
-I want to credit some of the references though:
+The steps in this page, and the code here works as of November 15th 2024.

+Before we start, let me credit some fo the sites I referenced to build this:

 * [https://www.influxdata.com/blog/guide-d3js-react/]
 * [https://blog.logrocket.com/getting-started-d3-js-react/]